stack-gunnar/updatedPortfolio/README.md

 This is my updated portfolio

-It contains information about me and important links.
+It contains information about me and links to my GitHub repository and LinkedIn.

-## Site link
+## Deployed Site Link

 The link to the deployed application can be found **[https://stack-gunnar.github.io/updatedPortfolio/](https://stack-gunnar.github.io/updatedPortfolio/)**.